SuperWinterMopper/note-articulation-analysis/README.md

-Articulation Analysis test code in Python
+# Articulation Analysis prototyping

+This python code is prototyping for DSP algorithms I plan to use for articulation analysis